TheAcharya/csv2notion-neo/README.md

 ### Migration Steps:
 1. Create Integration: Go to [https://www.notion.so/my-integrations](https://www.notion.so/my-integrations) and create a new integration
 2. Get Token: Copy the "Internal Integration Token" from your integration settings
-3. Share Database: Share your database with the integration by clicking "Share" → "Add people, emails, groups, or integrations" → Select your integration
+3. Database or Page Connections: User can search for and select pages or databases to share with the integration from the page picker
 4. Update Commands: Replace `--token YOUR_OLD_TOKEN` with `--token secret_YOUR_INTEGRATION_TOKEN`